-Various experiences in life trigger the need for change, for example, life style change, career change , the decision to start a business … the list goes on.
+Various experiences in life trigger the need for change, for example, life style change, starting a family, career change , the decision to start a business … the list goes on.
 And, within these challenges are some of life’s greatest opportunities.
 However, we all respond differently to change.
-Some people view it as a threat, others refuse to acknowledge the need for change and stick their head in the sand, hoping that it will all ‘blow over’.
+Some people view it as a threat, others refuse to acknowledge the need for change.
+This is particularly true when there might be a change brought on by redundancy.
+Some stick their head in the sand, hoping that it will all ‘blow over’.
 And, there are others who embrace change and see it as an opportunity to do something different or as a challenge to overcome.

 How do we deal with change?